pulumi/docs/content/blog/copilot-lessons/index.md

 ## Copilot in Action: Real-World DogFooding

-The internal testing phase was invaluable for uncovering bugs, refining our prompts, and, most importantly, understanding how real users would interact with the tool.
-Here are a few examples of how Copilot proved helpful, even in these early days:
+The internal testing phase taught me invaluable lessons about how people would actually use the tool.
+I watched our team try Copilot in their daily work, and three common use cases emerged:

 **Debugging Deployments:** One of the first questions our internal users asked was, 'Why did my latest infrastructure deployment fail?'
 LLMs clearly excel at summarization, and extracting a clear natural language explanation from stack traces and logs is a clear win.

-**Understanding Complex Infrastructure:** Copilot helped our engineers gain insights into our own infrastructure.
+**Understanding Complex Infrastructure:** Copilot helped our engineers gain insights into Pulumi's own infrastructure.
 Asking, 'How many resources are in production?'
 'What expensive compute is running' or 'What version are the EKS clusters in EU?" shows the value of allowing users to express infrastructure questions in natural language.

 **Generating Code:** One of the first queries logged was, 'I want a static website on AWS behind a CloudFront CDN.'
 Another was a Solutions Engineers, tasked with demonstrating Pulumi's CrossGuard policy engine to a prospect, asking Copilot to generate policy code.

 These early experiences showed the value of Copilot.
 But they also revealed the need for a systematic approach to handling diverse user queries.
-This led us to develop what we call skills.
+This led to the development of what we call skills.

 ## Skillful Slicing: Modular Mastery